 - Butter or Baking Flavored Cooking Spray

-- Preheat oven to 350 degrees.
-In a large mixing bowl or the bowl of a stand mixer fitted with a paddle attachment cream together shortening, sugar and eggs.
-Add mashed bananas and blend on low until incorporated.
-Over blending or beating will result in tough bread, so keep it slow.
+- In a large mixing bowl or the bowl of a stand mixer fitted with a paddle attachment, cream together the shortening and sugar until light and fluffy.
+Add the vanilla, eggs and mashed bananas and blend on low until incorporated.

-- In a separate bowl sift together flour, baking powder, baking soda and cinnamon.
-Gradually add to wet mixture until combined.
+- In a separate medium bowl sift together the flour, baking powder, baking soda, cinnamon and nutmeg.
+Gradually add the dry ingredients to the wet mixture until combined.
+Do not overmix.

-- By hand, fold in walnuts with a spatula.
+- By hand, fold in the walnuts.
 Lightly coat a 9-inch bread pan with cooking spray and line bottom with parchment paper for easy removal.
 Transfer batter into bread pan.